 Metabolism refers to any bodily process that uses energy, including digestion, breathing, circulation, controlling body temperature, muscle contraction, and brain and nerve function.
-The body expends a certain number of calories to perform these functions, which is otherwise known as resting metabolic rate.
+The body expends a certain number of calories to perform these functions at rest, which is otherwise known as resting metabolic rate.

-There is much debate as to whether your resting metabolic rate is set in stone or can be altered.
+There’s much debate as to whether your resting metabolic rate is set in stone or can be altered.
 “In a way, every food will increase metabolism because it needs to be broken down,” says Mascha Davis MPH, RDN, owner of Nomadista Nutrition.
 “The speed of our metabolism is largely outside of our control and plays only a minor role in weight management,” Davis adds.
-Still, some research points to the fact that adding muscle mass and eating certain foods can alter metabolism speed—but the results may not be as dramatic as the sensationalized claims we hear all too often.

 Many believe that sipping a cup of green tea revs up your metabolism, but that’s only partly true.
-One meta-analysis found that drinking green tea in conjunction with reducing calories resulted in weight loss.
-The researchers attribute this positive impact largely to EGCG, a compound in the tea which—when combined with caffeine and on its own—is believed to promote fat oxidation.
-But one has to wonder if the study participants lost weight primarily because of their green tea intake or more so because they were cutting calories.
+One older meta-analysis found that drinking green tea in conjunction with reducing calories resulted in weight loss.
+The researchers attribute this positive impact largely to EGCG, a compound in the tea which is believed to promote fat oxidation.

-This oil’s claim to fame is that it contains medium-chain triglycerides (MCT), which are thought to be stored in the body less easily than other types of saturated fat.
-Unfortunately, research has proven that eating medium-chain triglcyerides instead of long-chain triglycerides doesn’t really make much of a difference when it comes to your waistline.
+Coconut oil’s claim to fame is that it contains medium-chain triglycerides (MCT), which are thought to be stored in the body less easily than other types of saturated fat.

 “Unfortunately, no single food is going to magically boost your metabolism,” Smith says, and the research concurs.
 “The downside of such claims is that people might rely on the ‘fat-burning’ effect of certain food instead of making sustainable dietary changes,” Mascha adds.

-Even though green tea or cayenne pepper may help you burn an extra 20-50 calories, neither is likely to make a huge difference in your overall weight.
-According to the experts, the key to a healthier weight is eating a balanced diet composed of nutrient-dense foods.
-Yup — good old healthy eating and moderation come out on top yet again.
+Even though green tea or cayenne pepper may help you burn an extra 20 to 50 calories, neither is likely to make a huge difference in your overall weight.
+According to the experts, the key to a healthier-for-you weight is eating a balanced diet composed of nutrient-dense foods.
+Yup — good old balanced eating and moderation come out on top yet again.